sksareen/gyaan-public/README.md

 ## ✨ Features

+### Current
 - 🤖 AI-generated learning paths tailored to your goals
 - 📚 Detailed content and resources for each learning module
+- 📝 Save modules to your notebook locally

+### Planned
+- 🧠 Interactive practice exercises built-in
+- 📝 Easily answer questions about the content within the app

+### Future
+- 🔑 Google login
+- 💡 Smart recommendations based on learning style
-- 📊 Progress tracking and learning analytics (coming soon)
+- 📊 Progress tracking and learning analytics
-- 🎯 Interactive roadmap visualization (coming soon)
+- 🎯 Interactive roadmap visualization
-- 💡 Smart recommendations based on learning style (coming soon)

 ## 🛠️ Tech Stack